LucasAlfare/FLMidi/README.md

 }
 ```

-# How to use
+# How to Use

-This library has been built using the concept that MIDI files are composed by `Events`.
-In a MIDI file we can find three categories of events: `MetaEvents` `ControlEvents` and `SystemExclusiveEvents`.
-All these events categories will always contain the following information:
+This library is built around the concept that MIDI files are composed of `Events`.
+Within a MIDI file, there are three main categories of events:

+- `MetaEvents`
+- `ControlEvents`
+- `SystemExclusiveEvents`

+Each of these event types contains the following common properties:

-- `deltaTime`: indicates the current time diff that this event occurred;
+- `deltaTime`: the time difference (in ticks) since the previous event;
-- `data`: the actual data associated tho this event.
+- `data`: the raw data associated with the event.

-All events have their own possible events and each event has its own data.
-The meaning behind each data value can be found in the MIDI format file specification.

-Knowing this, this library is able to parse all those information to Kotlin code, and it exposes it to be used.
-For example, to check how many `Tracks` a MIDI file contains, we can run:
+Each event type may represent different kinds of events, and the structure or meaning of their data varies.
+You can find detailed explanations about these data values in the official MIDI file format specification.

+Based on this structure, the library parses all MIDI data into Kotlin models, making it accessible and easy to use in code.

+For example, to get the number of `Tracks` in a MIDI file, you can do:
 ```kotlin
 fun main() {
   val myMidi = readMidi(